usexfg/.github/profile/README.md

 <h2><sup>(₲0.0000001 = 1 ℏeat)</sup></h2>

-Any transaction made with **XFG** is private by-default, much like cash money can be in comparison to the tracking-by-default of electronic money transactions, such as debit & credit cards- but Fuego Network adds dynamic transaction mixing with decoy ring signatures (min 8 up to 18) for maximum possible sender/receiver obfuscation, PLUS- all Banking txns now use a commitmentI/O key image decoy pool for ring signature sets from any COLD, HEAT, or Ξlderfier stake deposit AND withdrawal transactions.
-At the moment, all network txns still use amount transparency temporarily for user confidence in supply verification (relative to new `burn` & `cold` features) and all this without the ~~corruption~~ involvement of any *central banksters*. [insert brrr meme]
+Any transaction made with **XFG** is private by-default, much like cash money can be in comparison to the tracking-by-default of electronic money transactions, such as debit & credit cards- but Fuego Network adds dynamic transaction mixing with decoy ring signatures (min 8 up to 18) for maximum possible sender/receiver obfuscation, PLUS- all Banking txns now use a commitmentI/O key image decoy pool for ring signature sets from all Fuego deposits AND withdrawals.
+All network transactions (atm) use amount transparency for user confidence in network supply verification relative to new features, like `burn` & `fee pool`.

+And yet, somehow- this is all _amazingly_ viable **WITHOUT** the ~~corruption~~ involvement of any government or *central banks* [insert brrr meme] and furthermore, is achieved **WITHIN** a worldwide community of peer-to-peer network nodes and 100% free & open source software.
 <h1 align="center"><img src="https://raw.githubusercontent.com/usexfg/fuego-data/master/fuego-images/CryptoNote_blockchain_analysis_ambiguity-ezgif.com-optimize.gif"><img/></h1>

 ***Unlike*** traditional fiat currencies issued by these central banking cartels of our world, **XF₲** can more accurately be defined as a form of **hard** money for its fixed- yet dynamic, money supply of 8 Million 8 **XF₲**.
-And unlike even most PoW cryptocurrencies of our day, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru **XFG** transaction fees, reborn coinbase rewards from burns, & banking fees from certificates of deposit [COLD](https://github.com/usexfg/cold-dao) transactions (0.1% rate fier_fee on each **XFG** deposit amount- interest rates determined by [C0LDAO](https://github.com/usexfg/cold-dao)) all paid to miners and Ξlderfiers. .
-Eventually, Ælder Kings Council (see below) will handle Fuego side of voting decisions regarding COLD & **XFG** burn (banking) fees.
+And unlike even most PoW cryptocurrencies of our day, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru **XFG** transaction fees, reborn coinbase rewards from burns, & banking fees from Fuego certificates of deposit.

-The *XFG* ***Ælder Kings Council*** is an on-chain group of active & incredibly badass Fuego Ξlderfier* operators running stable service nodes which periodically attest to the veracity of Fuego blockchain commitment merkle roots, thereby enabling **trustless cross-chain communication** with Fuego's L3 privacy rollup (`zkC0DL3`) as well as, other platforms &/or broader crypto ecosystem.
-As a result, Ξlderfiers earn all Fuego banking fees of 0.1% on each burn or COLD transaction amount. <sup>(* Requires a valid stake of **4444** **XFG** for on-chain Ξlderfier registration.)</sup>

 <sup>(*) Eldernodes are basic service nodes which earn a percentage for each txn they relay on Fuego network.
-Eventually ***Ξlderfiers*** (staked nodes) will also provide these relay operations, in addition to verifying merkle roots for cross-chain communication.
 For more info and a list of tutorials, see & contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section.

 <sup> Fuego exists only as a result of open-source contributions and regular people like you & I running free (as in freedom) software on our machines.
 Whether it be an act of altruism, rebellion, or an act of freedom- our **action** is what matters.
 One could even escape the clutches of tyranny (**if** conditions were as such) *simply* by choosing the routine action of accepting payment(s) in the form decentralized privacy currencies for any peer-based transactions already occurring from normal interactions of everyday, human life. *In hoc signo vinces*</sup></sup>